-Special Needs Parenting: 10 Tips for Holiday Stress ReductionDecember 7, 2012 • By Andrea Schneider, LCSW, Learning Difficulties Topic Expert Contributor
+Special Needs Parenting: 10 Tips for Holiday Stress ReductionDecember 7, 2012 • Contributed by Andrea Schneider, LCSW, Learning Difficulties Topic Expert Contributor

 It occurred to me the other day that I needed to ramp up my efforts on my own self-care.
 It’s easy to see where others (i.e., my clients) can make some improvements in this area, but perhaps it is humbling to remind oneself that the challenge to be centered during the holiday season also applies within.
 You see, I am a parent, a special needs parent, and a psychotherapist.
 I am a nurturer who nurtures—a great deal—so to all you caregivers out there, whether you are a parent, teacher, nurse, doctor, therapist, or another helping professional or caregiver, please take a moment to pause and reflect on what you might need to incorporate to reduce stress during these hectic holiday weeks.
 This article is meant to offer a few simple suggestions that I have found helpful in rising above a potentially tension-filled time.

 It’s hard enough to manage stress during the holidays as a parent, but when you have a special needs child, the necessity to contain stress (yours and your child’s) is that much more essential to well-being.
 Studies indicate that special-needs parents are 50% more likely than the general parenting population—those with “typical” children, that is—to manifest depression or anxiety just by virtue of the magnitude of the demands tugging at them (Fawcett and Baskin, 2006).
 “Special needs” is an incredibly broad category that can encompass neurodevelopmental challenges, medical issues, and other conditions that can impact a child’s ability to function at school, at home, and in the community.